-Wheat is less sensitive than corn, but it is still severely affected by zinc deficiency in many parts of the world, especially the larger broad-scale farming enterprises in Australia, North America, Europe and the countries of the former USSR.
+Wheat is less sensitive than corn, but it is still severely affected by zinc deficiency in many parts of the world, especially the larger broad-scale farming enterprises in Australia, North America, Europe and the countries of Russia and Eastern Europe.
 Low available zinc concentrations in chalky soils, with a relatively high phosphorus status tends to be the most widely found cause of zinc deficiency in wheat.